jzpero/covidreview/markdown/Methods.md

  - Relevant only to overseas/international settings

 ## Screening and Tagging Methods
 References are independently screened via title/abstract review by two or more reviewers each.
+The full text is referenced if needed to make a proper decision.
-Disagreements are resolved by group consensus or a third reviewer when necessary.
+Inclusion conflicts are resolved by group consensus or a third reviewer when necessary.
-Reference type, specialties of interest, and relevance to front-line clinicians are assessed and assigned.
+Reference type, specialties of interest, and other meta-data are recorded and merged.
+Dates are not necessarily date of publication; they are obtained with a separate process and refer to the PubMed index date.
 We update this website with newly included references on a regular basis.

 ## Webtool Implementation